iva-stolnik/interactive-image-card/README.md

     points: 213,153,217,178,238,175,242,156
 ```

-### camera stream with interactive area
+camera stream with interactive area:
 ```
-// service and service data are editable only in YAML for this kind of card
+// ptz service and service data can be added only in YAML
-// points can be added with any other entity and service and updated manually later on

 type: custom:interactive-image-card
 label: camera
 editable: true